-I am a member of the Governing body and also of the Premises, Health and Safety committee and Finance and Personnel committee.
-I am the Link Governor for Numeracy.
+I am a member of the Governing body and also the Link Governor for Numeracy.

 I started as a parent governor in September 2015 when my son commenced his second year at Elton.
 I look forward to my daughter joining him in the Autumn of 2016.
 I currently work as the Business and Finance Director at a college for 14-19 year olds in Burnley.
 My experience involves being a member of the senior leadership team and helping to shape the day to day and long term operation of the college.
 I have specific responsibility for finance; as an independent college we have a completely delegated budget.
 My role also encompasses management of the building and it’s maintenance and also health and safety within college.

 I will use my skills and experience to support the SLT at Elton to help drive success for the school its staff and students leading to educational excellence.

 I am proud to state that I attended The Elton High School from 1984-89 and I was deputy head boy in the fifth year.
 It was a very enjoyable period in my life and I have many happy

 memories.
 The education and support that I received from staff helped shape the person that I am today, enabling me to study at university and develop a successful career.
 My daughter now attends the school and, having made numerous visits to the school, I can see

 that the learning and support ethos of the school has grown even stronger.